mathospot/ESS_Tech_Test/README.md

 ## How to Use

 1. Clone the repository.
-2. Adapt the packer and terraform templates with your own project id, image output name, credentials file, etc.
+2. Adapt the packer and terraform templates with your own project ID, image output name, credentials file, etc.
 3. Ensure you have the necessary tools installed:
    - Terraform
    - Packer